 The City of Hallsville, Missouri was incorporated as a fourth class city in 1957.
 The 2010 census puts the growing population at 1491.The city is run by a Mayor/Board of Alderman/City Administrator form of government.
 The Mayor is elected at large for a two year term.
 The Mayor is the official head of the City but can only vote on matters in the event of a tie.

 The City Council members are elected from wards.
 The city has 2 members from 2 wards.
-Ward I is all the land in the City lying north of Rt.
-OO and Highway 124 East and Ward II is all the land in the City lying south of these roads.
+Ward I is all the land lying north of Ricketts Road and North Street and then continues north of Highway 124 E and Highway OO.
+Bertie Avenue splits the wards.
+Ward II is all the land in the City lying south of Ricketts Road and North Street and south of Highway 124 E and Highway OO.
 The City Council is the policy making body of the City government.

 The City of Hallsville has 3 major departments: City Clerk’s Office, Police Department and Public Works Department.

 The civil defense sirens, located at the Community Center on Rt.
 OO and on Ricketts Road near the water tower, are tested the first Wednesday of each month at noon.
 The Baptist Church basement at 115 Elizabeth is the Tornado/Emergency Shelter place to go in the event of an emergency.

 City Elected & Appointed Officials

 Mickey Nichols – 573-881-5054 or email@example.com